ScratchLang/ScratchLang/README.md

 Now ANSI escape sequences should be enabled for Command Prompt/Powershell.

 In order for the 'click to place text cursor' thing to work... well... sort of properly, you're going have to right click the window, click properties, then uncheck the 'Quick Edit Mode' box.

-However, it doesn't really work for command prompt, as the lower the line you click on, the more off-target it is.

 #### pip requirements